ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 20. The major overhaul: Streamlining even the most problematic sentences

+In previous chapters, we’ve seen some simple ways to pare down inefficient sentences.
+But some sentences have deeper structural problems that are harder to identify and harder to fix.
+Luckily, you now have enough grammar under your belt to tackle any problem that can **muck up** a sentence.
+Whenever you’re faced with a problem sentence, start by looking for its main clause—that is, its main subject and verb:

+- This intimate and discerning depiction of the impact of migration on families left behind by loved ones who travel north emerges as a nuanced portrait of “the other side” of the immigration story.

+This is a description of a movie in a film festival.
+Movie loglines are tough to write because they’re supposed to be kept to just one or two sentences.
+But this sentence appeared in a brochure—not in a pitch to a
+Hollywood executive.
+So the writer had the elbow room to improve it.
+The question, of course, is how?
+Start by isolating the main subject, depiction, and verb, emerges.
+So, at its heart, our sentence is

+- This depiction emerges.

+That’s a complete sentence.
+But is it a complete thought?
+Does it tell the Reader what to expect from this movie?
+Not even close.
+Clearly, we need some of that other stuff.
+For example, depiction, on its own, is painfully devoid of any solid information.
+Also, a depiction is always a depiction of something.
+That’s where the trouble began for the writer**.
+A prepositional phrase—an of phrase—was needed just to make sense of the subject**.

+Then there’s emerges.
+This is an intransitive verb, so it doesn’t need an object.
+But it sure needs something.
+Hence the *as* that follows.
+This *as* creates a vehicle to help tell the Reader what, exactly, depiction is doing in this sentence.
+The depiction is not just emerging—coming out of a hole or coming into the spotlight.
+It’s emerging as something. **We can presume that by emerging as, the writer means “reveals itself to be” or “comes to be” or “turns out to be” or “becomes.”
+In other words, emerges as is the writer’s substitute for is.** Yes, it’s more creative than is, but **that creativity comes at too high a price**.
+We already have a subject that needs a prepositional phrase to make sense.
+Now we’re using a verb that also needs a prepositional phrase to make sense.
+(Note: As is often a conjunction.
+But in our sentence it’s a preposition.
+We know this because subordinating conjunctions like as introduce whole clauses but prepositions take objects—nouns or pronouns, like portrait.)
+To mean anything at all, our main clause must be expanded to

+- This depiction of the impact of migration emerges as a nuanced portrait.

+*Impact* is the object of a preposition in a prepositional phrase.
+Then impact is followed by its own prepositional phrase, of migration, yet impact is still begging for yet another prepositional phrase.
+Impacts are usually **impacts on someone or something**.
+Hence on families in the writer’s original:

+- of the impact of migration on families

+What families?
+Well, we have a modifier to answer that.
+It’s the participial phrase left behind.
+But that modifier requires a prepositional phrase, by loved ones.
+And loved ones, the object of the preposition by, takes as a modifier the relative clause who travel north.
+Each of the modifying phrases and clauses is underlined here:

+- This depiction of the impact of migration on families left behind by loved ones who travel north

+All that comes before we even get to the verb.
+Then, after the verb emerges, which requires its own prepositional phrase, as a portrait, we still need two more prepositional phrases: of “the other side” and of the immigration story:

+- emerges as a portrait of “the other side” of the immigration story

+After all that, the writer squeezed in three adjectives: intimate and discerning before depiction and nuanced before portrait.
+Sift through all the clutter in this sentence and you find that the very heart—the very point of our main clause—is

+- This depiction is a portrait

+That’s a whole lotta nuthin’.
+It’s like saying this picture is an image, this person is a man, or this car is a vehicle.
+A total waste of words that, ironically, happened in a place where economy of words was paramount.

+The main clause contained no new information.
+The substantive stuff was all crammed into prepositional phrases and other sentence accessories.

+Despite all these problems, the writer did a pretty impressive job of getting the point across.
+We know what the film is about and we even get a sense of mood.
+But how could we do better?

+Well, our main clause contains both a troublesome noun and a troublesome verb.
+Let’s try replacing them. **Whenever you’re struggling with a vague or troublesome noun, first consider the simplest alternatives**.
+Ask yourself, what is this thing we’re talking about? **This depiction referred to a film.
+Emerges really referred to a state of being.** Simplify them and you get:

+- This film depicts.

+Now we have a more tangible (if more pedestrian) subject and a more action-oriented verb.
+If we drop this into the first part of our sentence, we end up with something like this:

+- This intimate and discerning film depicts the impact of migration on families left behind by loved ones who travel north.

+But we have this left over from the original:

+- a nuanced portrait of “the other side” of the immigration story

+What can we do with this leftover information?
+We could tack it on:

+- This intimate and discerning film depicts the impact of migration on families left behind by loved ones who travel north—a nuanced portrait of “the other side” of the immigration story.

+Not bad.
+But the crux of our sentence is now:

+- This film depicts the impact and is a portrait.

+So we’re still making the hollow statement this film is a portrait.
+We could break our sentence into two, thereby giving portrait a real job to do:

+- This intimate and discerning film depicts the impact of migration on families left behind by loved ones who travel north.
+It is a nuanced portrait of “the other side” of the immigration story.

+Or we could use the coordinator *and* and another verb like *forms* to keep everything in a single sentence:

+- This intimate and discerning film depicts the impact of migration on families left behind by loved ones who travel north and forms a nuanced portrait of “the other side” of the immigration story.

+Or better yet we could avoid the redundancy of this film forms a portrait by making portrait our main subject:

+- This intimate, discerning, and nuanced portrait of “the other side” of the immigration story depicts the impact on families left behind by loved ones who travel north.

+Now we can see that we sure did have a lot of adjectives offering commentary on this film.
+Maybe we can do without one.
+For example, discerning surely meant something important to the writer.
+But it doesn’t mean much to a Reader.
+If we’re voting one of them off the island, that would be my pick:

+- This intimate and nuanced portrait of “the other side” of the immigration story depicts the impact on families left behind by loved ones who travel north.

+We might even ditch another adjective:

+- This intimate portrait of “the other side” of the immigration story depicts the impact on families left behind by loved ones who travel north.

+I like this much better.
+It still has stacked modifiers—four prepositional phrases and a relative clause.
+It still has impact on.
+But these no longer seem like problems because the noise around them has been silenced.

+And this isn’t the only alternative.
+Your grammar skills open up a world of choices:

+- By looking at the families left behind when loved ones travel north, this intimate and discerning film shows the other side of the immigration story.
+- Film Name Unknown is an intimate portrait of the families whose loved ones move north to find work.
+- We’ve all heard the stories of Mexican nationals who travel north to find work.
+But what about the families they leave behind?
+The intimate and nuanced Film Name Unknown tells their stories.
+- When Jose left Guatemala to find work in the United States, he did it for his family.
+Little did he know the **ripple effect that his absence would create**.

+Some of these examples wouldn’t work.
+The last two especially don’t have the tone of film festival movie descriptions.
+But these examples help us see **the wide range of possibilities that open up** once we get to the heart of a sentence and consider what, exactly, we’re trying to say.

 ## 21. On breaking the rules: Knowing when to can the canons